 To enable surge upgrades, in the Surge upgrades section of the Settings tab of your cluster, click Edit.
 Select the Enable surge upgrades option and click Save.

-To use surge upgrades for the entire upgrade duration, your Droplet limit must be at least n + min(10, num_nodes), where num_nodes is the number of nodes in your cluster and n is your current Droplet count.
+is your current Droplet count.
 For example, if you have a 12-node cluster and 5 Droplets, your Droplet limit must at least be 15.
 You can request a Droplet limit increase at any time.

 If an upgrade starts with less than the required number of Droplets or the limit is reached during the upgrade, then a partial upgrade is done using the available Droplets and the remaining upgrade happens without the surge enabled.

 To update a cluster manually, visit the Overview tab of the cluster in the control panel.
-You will see a View Available Upgrade button if there is a new version available for your cluster.
+You see a View Available Upgrade button if there is a new version available for your cluster.
 Click this button to begin the upgrade process.

 Once an upgrade starts, you can see its progress in the Overview and Resources tabs.